Michigan

 Some people contend that the region's name is derived from the Ojibwe word ᒥᓯᑲᒥ (mishigami), (Note: The first form is the way it is spelled in Ojibwe native syllabics.) meaning "large water" or "large lake".
-While others say that it comes from the Mishiiken Tribe of Mackinac Island, also called Michinemackinawgo by Ottawa historian Andrew Blackbird, whose surrounding lands were referred to as Mishiiken-imakinakom, later shortened to Michilimackinac.
+Others say that it comes from the Mishiiken Tribe of Mackinac Island, also called Michinemackinawgo by Ottawa historian Andrew Blackbird, whose surrounding lands were referred to as Mishiiken-imakinakom, later shortened to Michilimackinac.

 In the 17th century, French explorers claimed the area for New France.
 French settlers and Métis established forts and settlements.

 After France's defeat in the French and Indian War in 1762, the area came under British control and later the U.S. following the Treaty of Paris (1783), though control remained disputed with Indigenous tribes until treaties between 1795 and 1842.
 The area was part of the larger Northwest Territory; the Michigan Territory was organized in 1805.

 Michigan was admitted as the 26th state on January 26, 1837, entering as a free state and quickly developing into an industrial and trade hub that attracted European immigrants, particularly from Finland, Macedonia, and the Netherlands.

-In the 1930s, migration from Appalachia and the Middle East and the Great Migration of Black Southerners further shaped the state, especially in Metro Detroit.
+In the 1930s, migration from Appalachia and the Great Migration of Black Southerners further shaped the state, especially in Metro Detroit.

-Michigan has a diversified economy with a gross state product of $725.897 billion as of Q1 2025, ranking 14th among the 50 states.
+Michigan has a diversified economy with a gross state product of $754.308 billion as of Q1 2026, ranking 14th among the 50 states.
 Although the state has developed a diverse economy, in the early 20th century it became widely known as the center of the U.S. automotive industry, which developed as a major national economic force.
 It is home to the country's three major automobile companies (whose headquarters are all in Metro Detroit).
 Once exploited for logging and mining, today the sparsely populated Upper Peninsula is important for tourism because of its abundance of natural resources.
 The Lower Peninsula is a center of manufacturing, forestry, agriculture, services, and high-tech industry.